TN 91 (05-24)

 E. Procedure when the new wage estimate reduces payment amount

 Do not increase a wage estimate for any month that will create an overpayment based on an unverified wage amount.
-If a wage earner reports an increase in his or her gross wages:
+If a wage earner reports an increase in their gross wages:

 1. 1.